effeffe/midas/python/README.md

 ### Client and frontend

+**THESE TOOLS REQUIRE MIDAS TO BE BUILT USING CMAKE - SEE MORE BELOW!**

 `midas/client.py` provides pythonic access to a midas experiment, by wrapping midas' C library.
 It provides nice ODB access through functions like `odb_set` and `odb_get`, and can also handle event buffers, callback functions and more.